Temporary Anchorage Devices (TADS)

 -

-Reduces complexity: Often eliminates the need for surgery or extra
+Reduces complexity: Often eliminates the need for surgery or extra appliances

-Faster treatment: Optimises force control, often reducing total treatment
+Faster treatment: Optimises force control, often reducing total treatment time

-Comfortable: Most patients experience little to no discomfort after
+Comfortable: Most patients experience little to no discomfort after placement

 The Process: Simple and Streamlined